shah-pooja/angular-google-analytics-starter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

 This project has a basic structure with a few page components using routing.
-They main point of this is to show logging to google analytics.
+The project focuses on the ability to google analytics.

 ## What you need to know about this project